morijx/Raspi_cardiac_wave/Multiprocessing/README.md

 | 4    | 98.26871                 | 3                  | 75                  |
 | 5    | 132.8003                 | 3                  | 100                 |

+To perform the test, the swap memory was expanded to the maximum of 2GB.
+However, as soon as swap was used to perform the calculation, the calculation time increased.
+This can be seen in example 5.
+It is therefore recommended to select the parameters in such a way that the maximum is utilised without having to access the swap.

 ## Use